 What is a Heat Pump?

-Because a heat pump simply transfers heat rather than creates heat, these heating and cooling systems offer higher efficiencies than traditional systems.
+Because a heat pump simply transfers heat rather than creates heat, these heating and AC systems offer higher efficiencies than traditional systems.
 They run on electricity, eliminating the need for expensive fossil fuels.